Kiprotich-Code/alx-higher_level_programming/README.md

+# Project's details
-All the project's detail's will appear here
+All the project's details appear here.